ccapeng/bookstore-doc/topic-protect-react.md

   I have js output from django view.

 * In `frontend/views.py`, the js file is only available after login.
+  JS is a protected file, then just output file system.
   ```python
     @login_required(login_url='/login/')
     def js(request, filename):